Panama Through the Lens, a Journey Unveiled / Feb. 1-9th, 2024

 - Take a canoe ride to visit the Embera indigenous tribe living along the shores of the Panama Canal.
 Train your lenses on a myriad of bird species on the world-renowned Gamboa Pipeline Road as we photograph one of the Audubon Society's favorite spots.

-Visit two completely, and distinctive areas of this photogenic country.
+Visit two completely and distinctive areas of this picturesque country.

 - The City of Panama, located at the Pacific entrance of the Panama Canal, and the Panama Canal watershed area with its luscious rain forest.

-- The cloud forests of Chiriqui Highlands, the quaint town of Boquete, and experience a temperate rain forest and all it has to offer.
+- The cloud forests of Chiriqui Highlands, the quaint towns of Boquete, and Volcan while experiencing a temperate rain forest and all it has to offer.

-- Panama Canal special behind-the-scenes access to the inner workings as we tour the Miraflores and Agua Clara sets of locks and their visitor centers, where you’ll learn about the history and engineering of one of the original Eight Marvels of the World.
-In addition to the locks, you will photograph massive container ships filled sky-high, the electric tug boats that pull these behemoths through the lock, and sleek sailboats crossing this famous waterway.
+- Panama Canal special behind-the-scenes access to the inner workings as we tour the Miraflores and Agua Clara sets of locks and their visitor centers, where you’ll learn about the history and engineering of one of the original Seven Wonders of the Modern World.
+You’ll also photograph massive container ships filled sky-high, the electric tug boats, known as “mulas,” that pull these behemoths through the lock, and sleek sailboats crossing this famous waterway.

 - Stay at the world-renowned Gamboa Rainforest Resort Lodge with is warm breezes and tropical birds singing over your room’s private balcony and hammock on the Panama Canal and Chagres River waterways.